 University of Michigan – School of Dentistry

-The doctor of dental surgery program at the University of Michigan School of Dentistry has an emphasis on biomedical sciences and clinical care.
+The doctor of dental surgery program at the University of Michigan School of Dentistry emphasizes biomedical sciences and clinical care.
 According to the QS World University Rankings, the UM dental school is number one in the US and number two in the world.
 The year 2021 marked the seventh year in a row that this school has received a number one ranking.
 As such, admission to this program is highly competitive.

-Dental students have the option of completing their DDS as a stand-alone program or as a dual degree.
+Dental students can complete their DDS as a stand-alone program or as a dual degree.
 Other degrees they can complete concurrently include an MBA or a PhD in oral health sciences.
-Dentists who are seeking additional education can complete a pediatric dentistry, periodontics, orthodontics, or restorative dentistry master’s program.
+Dentists who are seeking additional education can complete a master’s program in pediatric dentistry, periodontics, orthodontics, or restorative dentistry.

 University of California San Francisco – School of Dentistry

-With more than 120,000 patients each year, the University of California San Francisco School of Dentistry offers its students unparalleled hands-on experience.
-The School of Dentistry has been teaching students how to care for patients’ teeth since 1881.
+With more than 120,000 patients annually, the University of California San Francisco School of Dentistry offers its students unparalleled hands-on experience.
+The School of Dentistry has taught students how to care for patients’ teeth since 1881.

 Students in this program will earn a doctor of dental surgery degree.
 They also have the opportunity to complete a PhD, postgraduate program, or residency through this school.
 There is a strong emphasis on research here, and they are recognized as one of the top schools for National Institute of Health funding.